A novel efficient structure-preserving exponential integrator for Hamiltonian systems: Numerical test

 with $\alpha=0.1$.

-We consider three different settings of damping coefficients: i) a conservative system with $\gamma = 0$ and $\beta = 0$, ii) a dissipative system with $\gamma = 0.1$ and $\beta = 0$, and iii) a dissipative system with $\gamma = 0$ and $\beta = 2$.
-Figure \ref{fig:FPU energy_error} shows that EKahan method preserves the energy structure of the equation in both conservative and dissipative settings: \begin{enumerate} \item[i)] the energy error of all methods stays bounded and oscillated in the undamped case in Figure \ref{fig:FPU energy_error_gamma=0_beta=0}, \item[ii)] the per-step energy deviation under EKahan discretization shown in Theorem \ref{theorem-energy} is validated in Figure \ref{fig:FPU est} , \item[iii)] the energy of all methods drop along time for systems with a positive internal or external damping coefficient in Figure \ref{fig:FPU energy_error_gamma=0.1_beta=0} and \ref{fig:FPU energy_error_gamma=0_beta=2}. \end{enumerate}
+We consider three different settings of damping coefficients: 1) a conservative system with $\gamma = 0$ and $\beta = 0$, 2) a dissipative system with $\gamma = 0.1$ and $\beta = 0$, and 3) a dissipative system with $\gamma = 0$ and $\beta = 2$.
+We emphasize that our theoretical results are derived for the conservative Hamiltonian case, where the stepwise energy-increment identity in Theorem~\ref{theorem-energy} applies.
+The two dissipative settings are included as additional numerical tests to assess whether EKahan captures the expected energy-decay behavior when damping is present.
+Figure~\ref{fig:FPU energy_error} summarizes the observed energy behavior: \begin{itemize} \item the energy error of all methods stays bounded and oscillated in the undamped case in Figure \ref{fig:FPU energy_error_gamma=0_beta=0}, \item the per-step energy deviation under EKahan discretization shown in Theorem \ref{theorem-energy} is validated in Figure \ref{fig:FPU est} , \item in the damped cases ($\gamma>0$ or $\beta>0$), the computed energy decreases over time, consistent with the dissipative nature of the underlying dynamics; see Figures~\ref{fig:FPU energy_error_gamma=0.1_beta=0} and \ref{fig:FPU energy_error_gamma=0_beta=2}. \end{itemize}

 We test the convergence order and computational efficiency for all methods with those three settings of damping coefficients and the results are consistent.
 We report the results for the conservative equations in Figure \ref{fig:FPU-p1 order efficiency}.
-Figure \ref{fig:FPU-p1-order} shows that Ekahan method is second-order and and Figure \ref{fig:FPU-p1 efficiency} shows that EKahan method is more efficient than all other methods.
-In addition, we observe that Kahan method is less accurate than any exponential integrator although it is shown to be more computationally effective than EAVF method.
+Figure \ref{fig:FPU-p1-order} shows that EKahan is second-order and and Figure \ref{fig:FPU-p1 efficiency} shows that EKahan is more efficient than all other methods.
 In Figure \ref{fig:FPU solution}, we illustrate the numerical solutions given by EKahan method.
-Figure \ref{fig:FPU solution gamma=beta=0} shows that EKahan method captures the conservative property of the solution, exhibiting coherent traveling wave structures that preserve their shape and amplitude over time.
-Figure \ref{fig:FPU solution gamma=0 beta=2} shows that EKahan method captures the decay of the wave profiles as energy dissipates internally.
+Figure \ref{fig:FPU solution gamma=beta=0} shows that EKahan captures the conservative property of the solution, exhibiting coherent traveling wave structures that preserve their shape and amplitude over time.
+Figure \ref{fig:FPU solution gamma=0 beta=2} shows that EKahan captures the decay of the wave profiles as energy dissipates internally.
 Figure \ref{fig:FPU energy_error_gamma=0.1_beta=0} and \ref{fig:FPU solution gamma=0 beta=2} demonstrate that although EKahan is designed for conservative equations, it can also capture the dissipative nature for the dissipative systems.